QuantEcon/lecture-python.myst/lectures/wald_friedman.md

 is a **functional equation** in an unknown function  $h$.

-Using the functional equation, {eq}`funceq`, for the continuation value, we can back out optimal choices using the right side of {eq}`optdec`.
+Using the functional equation, {eq}`funceq`, for the continuation cost, we can back out optimal choices using the right side of {eq}`optdec`.

 This functional equation can be solved by taking an initial guess and iterating